mpandeydev/iotml/README.md

 # Project Status

 1. Completed LSTM Implementation in Numpy
+    * Uses characters as a dictionary
-2. TO DO : LSTM Implementation in TensorFlow
+2. LSTM Implementation in TensorFlow
+    * Uses words as a dictionary instead of characters
+    * Trains on Batches
+3. To DO : Numpy and TensorFlow implementations should reflect the same model